DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 - Caused by an error on the part of the captain.
 - The black-box recording showed that the flight crew were aware of his mistake and could have saved everyone, but were too afraid or deferential to challenge him or take over control.
 - The flight crew suggested to the captain that he was making a mistake with his approach.
 They did not directly warn him.
-- The first officer and flight engineer were required to challenge the captain if concerned, but did not, even though they were concerned.
+- The first officer and flight engineer were required by policy to challenge the captain if concerned, but did not, even though they were concerned.
 - The crew finally objected six seconds before the crash.
 - The first officer had the ability to take over the controls and abort the landing, but allowed the captain to continue flying, even during the final six seconds.